jbiatek/BSGRulebook/rulebook.md

         1. The fleet loses 1 morale.
 (If this causes Dee to be executed, resolve her execution after this one is finished.)
         1. Return your character and token(s) to the box, removing them from the game.
 Discard any Trauma tokens.
         1. _Extra card only: Discard all of your loyalty cards._
-        1. _Original only: If you are Boomer, and the Sleeper Agent phase hasn't happened yet, draw 1 new Loyalty card._ (_Extra card_ will do this later.)
+        1. _Original only: If you were Boomer, and the Sleeper Agent phase hasn't happened yet, draw 1 new Loyalty card._ (Extra card will do this later.)
         1. Choose a new character, with no restriction on type.
 You may not choose an alternate version of an existing character, and you may not choose a Cylon Leader.
 If there are no more characters left, humans lose.
-Start in the normal Setup location for that character, or the Hangar Deck if that location is completely unavailable (for example, Colonial One has been destroyed).
+        1. Start in the normal Setup location for that character, or the Hangar Deck if that location is completely unavailable (for example, Colonial One has been destroyed).
 During the New Caprica phase before Galactica returns, start in Resistance HQ.
         1. _Extra card only: Add 1 "Not a Cylon" card to the Loyalty deck, shuffle, and draw 1 new card.
-If Boomer was the one executed and the Sleeper Agent phase hasn't been reached yet, now is when they draw 1 new Loyalty card._
+If you were Boomer, and the Sleeper Agent phase hasn't happened yet, draw 1 more Loyalty card._
-        1. Distribute any former titles to the first in the respective line of succession, taking into account the new character.
+        1. Distribute any former titles to the first in the line of succession, taking into account the new character.
 Existing titles do not change hands, even if the new character is higher in the line of succession.
         1. If the executed character was the Mutineer, the new character receives the Mutineer card again and follows the instructions for becoming the Mutineer.
         1. If playing with Trauma tokens, draw 3 new Trauma tokens.
 If a "disaster" token is drawn, set it aside and draw a new one to replace it, then return the "disaster" token to the pool (just like at the start of the game).
         1. If one of these characters was chosen, there are some addtional rules and clarifications: